A short stay in Miami to visit some friends, do a few work engagements but mainly to suck up the atmosphere in the “sexiest city on Earth”.

 Location: 25°45’56.55″N, 80°11’5.97″W

 Our good friend from This Ordinary Life was turning 30 the other day.

-sad joyous event he and his wife had organised a wonderful weekend away in the Cotswald area for 14 people.
+To celebrate this sad joyous event he and his wife had organised a wonderful weekend away in the Cotswald area for 14 people.

 They found a charming cottage in Far Oakridge which together with the adjacent stable cottage comfortably fitted 14 guests.